 8. Video Tutorials

 Playground Sessions has over 30 hours of professionally recorded, HD videos in which its instructor, David Sides, holds your hand and walks you through different piano concepts and gives you pointers to get through different songs.
 These videos are recorded from the side angle when David is talking, and from above the piano to see David’s hands when he’s playing.
-These videos explain and demonstrate key concepts to help you get through your lessons, and you can play, pause, stop, and rewind the videos at any time, allowing you to learn at your own pace.
+These videos explain and demonstrate key concepts to help you get through your lessons.
+You can play, pause, stop, and rewind the videos at any time.
+This allows you to truly learn at your own pace!

 9. Small Sections

 In the continued spirit of learning music in small puzzle pieces and then putting it all together in the end, Playground takes this same approach when learning sections of songs.
 When learning a piano arrangement from our Song Store, each song is going to be broken down by hand (right hand, left hand, both hands together) and by song section (verse, chorus, bridge, etc.).
-This compartmentalized and very systematic approach eliminates the overwhelming nature of taking on a full song in all its glory and allows you to learn small sections of a song quickly, then piece it all together in the “Full Song” section.
-By learning small sections then putting them together in the end you’ll learn the song a lot faster.
+This systematic approach eliminates the overwhelming nature of taking on a full song, enabling you to learn small sections quickly.
+Learning a song in small sections will help you learn the full song a lot faster.

 10. On-Screen Keyboard

-Whether you’re watching David demonstrate a piece of music on the piano, or you’re using the Piano Demo features to demonstrate a piece of music from our interactive sheet music, the On-Screen Keyboard located at the bottom of your screen will help relate everything back to the keyboard you’re using.
+The On-Screen Keyboard located at the bottom of your screen will help relate everything back to the keyboard you’re using.
 The On-Screen Keyboard is a direct representation of the keyboard you’re using at home.
-From the lowest key to the highest key, every pitch will be accounted for allowing you to make the connection between what you’re playing on, and what’s on your screen.
+From the lowest key to the highest, every pitch will be accounted for.
+This allows you to make the connection between what you’re playing on, and what’s on your screen.

 11. The Motivation Factor

-When learning something new, especially an instrument, it’s extremely important to put in the practice time if you ever wish to see improvement.
+When learning something new, especially piano, it’s extremely important to put in the practice if you want to see improvement.
 Playground Sessions understands this and has added different elements to keep users motivated to put in the time to get better!
 Some of these elements include earning points, badges, and stars which all translate to leveling, bragging rights, and even free songs!
-By keeping the learning experience fun and engaging, users are more motivated to practice, and the more they practice, the faster they’ll see improvement.
+Keeping the learning experience fun motivates you more to practice, and the more you practice, the faster you’ll improve.